kckuei/odin-ruby-chess/README.md

     * statelmate (maybe skip for now)
   * Castling
   * Swapping peices
+  * Cannot make a move that jeapordizes the king, i.e. puts it in check/check mate(maybe skip for now)
 * what system for moving pieces around?
+  * Specify coordinates?
+Start and end?
+  * Given valid start, list viable/feasible end coordinates
-  * Specify coordinates? piece at A1 -> B2
+  * A1 -> B2
 * how do i want to save the state of the game?
   * Marshall
 * classes
   * game, player, board, piece, ai, serializer
+* what kind of tests?
+  * test for check
+  * test for mate
+  * test for valid moves
+  * test for piece movement
+  * test for board update